bogzbonny/yeehaw/README.md

 HAVE NO FEAR

+ - Currently rendering happens on a continuous basis which creates many niceties for element development however also leads to inefficiencies particularly with (nested) container elements and most noticeable when code is compiled in debug mode.
+A refactor of this drawing system is to be undertaken to allow for intelligent caching within containers while hopefully not majorly effecting the niceties.
+The `drawing` function signature of `Element` may change slightly in this refactor.
  - There ain't much automated testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.